 Export Installation Settings

 Exports the current installation with all of its assets.
 When you export an installation, the exported file contains references to the base VM images, necessary packages, and configuration settings.

-(Optional) Select Yes to send BOSH Director system logs to a remote server.
+(Optional) Select Yes to send Ops Manager system logs to a remote server.